wadawedding/wedding-website/README.md

 # Wedding Website
 A beautiful, feature rich, device friendly wedding website.
-_See [wedding.rampatra.com](http://wedding.rampatra.com/) for a demo.
-Use invite code `271117` to RSVP._
+See the original repo if interested in the original code.
 # Highlights
 1. Slick and fully __responsive__ design.
 2. __RSVP feature__ which directly uploads data to a Google sheet.